joe7575/vm16/doc/introduction.md

 ## Instructions

-For a table with all instructions, the addrressing modes and opcodes, see "opcodes.md"
+For a table with all instructions, the addressing modes and opcodes, see "opcodes.md"

 ### nop